Director, The Center for Hope and Healing

 Dr. Preston Crowe is a native of Louisiana, with a heart for ministering to the body of Christ, specifically in the areas of marriage and family, healing, and recovery.
 Preston holds a Bachelors Degree in Psychology from Mississippi College.
 He gained a Masters Degree in Marriage and Family Counseling, a Masters Degree in Christian Education, and a Ph.D in Psychology and Counseling--all from Southwestern Baptist Theological Seminary.

-Preston has served in various capacities as a Pastor, College Professor, and Professional Counselor.
-He held his L.P.C. and L.M.F.T. credentials in Texas and is currently pursuing these credentials in Mississippi.
-Preston is also a member of the American Association of Christian Counselors.
+Preston has served in various capacities as a Pastor, College Professor, and Licensed Professional Counselor.
+He is currently a Board Certified Christian Counselor, Board Certified Pastoral Counselor, and a Certified Life Coach through the American Association of Christian Counselors.

 He and his wife, Jennifer, teach marriage, parenting, and leadership seminars in churches and other organizations.
-They have four children: Mason, Dawson, Colton, and Ashlyn, and serve as Infant Foster Care Parents through Bethany Christian Services in Jackson.
-His hobbies include playing guitar, camping, riding dirt bikes, kayaking, landscaping, and carpentry.
+They have five children: Mason, Dawson, Colton, Ashlyn, and Bella, and serve as foster parents as well.
+His hobbies include hiking, camping, kayaking and music.
+Preston also often blogs for The Center for Hope and Healing.
+CLICK HERE to read the blog posts or watch the videos on our Facebook page.

 Heather Lary, Office Manager